-Table 0-1.
+Table 5-1.
 Anomalous Conditions and Base Year Decisions

-Type of anomaly ➤ Definition ➤ Example Potential solution and implication Episodic Temporary increase in GHG emission due to an unforeseen events outside the agency's control.
+Type of anomaly ➤ Definition ➤ Example Potential solution and implication Periodic Temporary (repeating) increase in GHG emissions due to a foreseen activity change within an agency mission.
+U.S. Census Bureau's acquiring new temporary office space and vehicles to conduct the U.S. nation-wide census every 10 years.
+Base year consists of two years, one with and one without census.
+Comparison to the appropriate baseline year shows real increases or decreases.
+Episodic Temporary increase in GHG emission due to an unforeseen events outside the agency's control.
 U.S. National Forest Service reporting of GHG emissions from wildfires that are larger or greater in number than normal.
 Use original base year and recognize that the increase is real, even if temporary.
 If base year is an anomalously large fire year, this produces apparent decreases that are misleading.
+Also, multi-year base periods may be particularly useful in averaging over the effects of such episodic anomalies.